White Bean Turkey Chili

 • Enjoy.
 Ladle into bowls and enjoy with your favorite toppings!

-Bowl of white bean turkey chili topped with sour cream and cilantro
+A bowl of turkey white bean chili topped with sour cream and cilantro.

 How to Store and Reheat Leftovers